 Course Materials: See the current Book List located under Courses and Curriculum.

-Written Assignments: The course will involve students in developing the transactional documentation for the development of a hypothetical gas-fired power plant as stand-by generation to support a major wind-farm.
+Written Assignments: The course will involve students in developing the transactional documentation for the development of a hypothetical energy project located in Wyoming such as a power generation, in-situ coal gasification, or wind power.

 Type of Exam: There will be no examination.

 Basis for Grading Student Performance: Assessment will be based on the thoroughness and drafting quality in preparing specific portions of the agreements.
 For example, the clause dealing with liquated damages for the construction contractor’s delay in completion.